CLI Reference#

 Examples#

-2. Morph the panda shape into all available target shapes:
+Morph the panda shape into all available target shapes distributing the work to as many worker processes as possible:

-$ data-morph --start-shape cat dog panda --target-shape circle slant_down
+$ data-morph --start cat dog panda --target circle slant_down

-7. Morph the sheep shape into vertical lines, slowly ramping in and out for the animation:
+Morph the sheep shape into vertical lines, slowly easing in and out for the animation: